 - general anaesthetic (where you're asleep)

-The exact type of sedation offered will depend on what is available in the hospital.
+The type of sedation offered will depend on what is available in the hospital.

 An instrument called a speculum will be put into your vagina.
 This holds the walls of the vagina open so the cervix can be seen.

-Your cervix will then be gently widened using thin rods called dilators.
+Your cervix will be gently widened using thin rods called dilators.

-A tube will then be inserted through the cervix and into the uterus (womb).
-The pregnancy is then removed from the womb using suction.
-The exact type of suction will depend on what is available in the hospital.
+A tube will be inserted through the cervix and into the uterus (womb).
+The pregnancy is removed from the womb using suction.

 If your blood type is rhesus negative, you will have to get an anti-D injection.